grafana/grafana-operator/documentation/Amazon-Managed-Grafana/ReadMe.md

 - Setting up alerting.
 - And Many more.

 ## Proposal

-In short the proposal in this document is about enhancing the Grafana Operator to support the integration of managed grafana services such as Amazon Managed Grafana.
+In short the proposal in this document is about enhancing the Grafana Operator to support the integration to managed grafana services such as Amazon Managed Grafana.
 We would need to enhance the current version of Grafana Operator to support the following :

 - Reading keys for accessing Amazon Managed Grafana from AWS Secrets Manager.
 - Adding AWS data sources to Amazon Managed Grafana.